-New Orleans is the third most COVID-19 exposed metro area in the country, outside of Las Vegas and Orlando, due to its reliance on hospitality/leisure spending.
+In the height of the COVID-19 pandemic, New Orleans was the third most COVID-19 exposed metro area in the country, outside of Las Vegas and Orlando, due to its reliance on hospitality/leisure spending.
 Within New Orleans, key communities that were once thriving or emerging entrepreneurial hubs, after years of disinvestment and natural disasters, now struggle to regain footing as we enter the post-pandemic world.
 To address the record economic fallout while supporting the entrepreneurial community, the City of New Orleans and the New Orleans Business Alliance (NOLABA) launched a $250,000 pilot program to harvest businesses and commercial corridors within the following seven neighborhoods identified as part of the NOLABA Strategic Neighborhood Development (SND) Strategy: New Orleans East, Lower 9, Hollygrove, Gert Town, Gentilly, Treme, and Algiers.

 As part of an intentional and strategic response to meet the needs of these vital communities, the City of New Orleans and NOLABA launched a joint program called the “Resilient Corridors Initiative” to provide financial support to these businesses.
 This customized support will help ensure their ability to maintain operations through COVID-19 and allow them to continue to act as anchors for future economic growth within these strategic neighborhoods.
 NOLABA and the City invested $250k to initiate the pilot program, to support a cohort of 40 businesses currently located, or with plans to expand within our impact neighborhoods.
 Businesses chosen to participate in the pilot program received $5,000 in grant funding and customized technical support from a cadre of diverse experts and practitioners to help implement strategies to sustain their presence through this period of economic downturn and recovery.